TechyBen/BRME/README.md

     edit bandwidth concerning the shared memory field can reshape others' attractors, often subtly and without direct intent or conflict.
-The "stronger" system effectively sculpts the informational terrain for others (the "fly on the moving rope" or "ant on a moving finger" analogy made mechanical).
+The "stronger" system effectively sculpts the informational terrain for others (the "fly on the stretching rubber band" or "ant on a moving finger" analogy made mechanical).
 * **Inescapable Interaction:** Even a system that is "gradient-closed" to external editing (i.e., its internal attractors are hard to reshape from the outside) can still inadvertently affect other systems' memory gradients simply by acting within